-MISSION STATEMENT: As members of Juvenile Court and Community Schools (JCCS), we are committed to high expectations, social justice, and equality for all students.
+Mission Statement: As members of Juvenile Court and Community Schools (JCCS), we are committed to high expectations, social justice, and equality for all students.
 We value diversity and strive to eradicate institutionalized racism and discrimination in all forms.
-Our priority is to raise the achievement of all students through the elimination of the racialized opportunity gap that negatively impacts our students of color.
+Our priority is to raise the achievement of all students while eliminating the achievement gap between students of color and white students.
 We accomplish this through the delivery of culturally and linguistically responsive standards-driven instruction, courageous and advocacy-oriented leadership, and relevant professional development.
 All JCCS community members stand personally committed and professionally accountable for the achievement of this mission.